 A room in the cellar was an ideal place to achieve total darkness.

-We attempted photographic experiments and laid out unexposed Polaroid prints on a table within the darkened room.
-After the psychic session we inserted them back into the camera (practice was needed for this) before turning on the lights.
-We then developed the photos using the camera with the lens covered so as not to record any images.
-There were strange effects on the photographs considering they had not been exposed to light in any way.
+Our physical phenomena group attempted photographic experiments by laying out unexposed Polaroid prints on a table in the darkened room.
+After the psychic session had ended we inserted the unexposed polaroids into the camera (practice was needed for this) before turning on the lights.
+We then developed the photos using the camera with a covered lens so as not to record any images.
+There were interesting swirls and effects on the photographic paper even though they had not been exposed to light in any way.

-There were further requests from other readers of the Spiritual Scientist magazine to attend the circle.
-The type of music played that caused the strongest reaction was from the wartime period with artists such as Glenn Miller and ‘Swing Bands’.
-While meditating in the darkness, I opened my eyes and observed dark silhouettes surrounded by a blue haze of light.
-When music played there were small flashes of light from different areas of the room and on one occasion I observed an orange glow between myself and the adjacent person who also witnessed it.
-A white waxy substance coated the crystals that stood on the table.
-The physical circle continued for two years and although we achieved some fascinating results, some members of the group could no longer commit to attending weekly.
-Total commitment was required from members in order to achieve results.
-After the circle closed, the man who studied the electronic voice phenomena and infa red photography remained in contact.
+While meditating in the darkness, I opened my eyes to observe dark silhouettes surrounded by a blue haze of light.
+While the music played we noticed small flashes of light from different areas of the room and on one occasion I observed an orange glow between myself and the adjacent person who witnessed this too.
+A white waxy substance coated the crystals that stood upon the table.
+Our physical circle continued for two years and although we achieved some fascinating results, some members of the group could no longer commit to attending weekly.
+Total commitment was required from members in order to achieve advanced results.
+After our circle closed, the man who had studied the electronic voice phenomena and infa red photography remained in contact.

 During my Aromatherapy and Reflexology courses, I met a young woman nearing the end of her Beauty Therapy course.
-She discussed her interest in Paganism with her colleagues and her tutors suggested she spoke to me.
+She discussed her interest in Paganism with her colleagues and her tutors suggested she had a conversation with me.
 After our introduction we were frequently in contact.

-At the end of each day I would leave the college exhausted from the course work.
-As I entered the car park I was aware of the moon shining down on me with her motherly presence.
-She would accompany me on my journey home most evenings and I developed a relationship with her as ‘mother moon’ due to her peaceful and comforting presence.
+At the end of each day I left the college exhausted from all the Beauty Therapy course work.
+As I entered the car park I observed the moon shining down upon me with her motherly presence.
+She accompanied me on my journey home most evenings and I called her ‘mother moon’ because of her peaceful and comforting presence.